cloudfoundry-attic/bosh-notes/links.md

 ## TBD

-- how to enforce singular node link (metadata, ERB?)
+- consumes vs requires naming
 - validation of exposed properties on the link
 - optionality of link requires
 - do jobs with 0 instances provide empty nodes?
-- metron style linking (each instance point to local metron)
+- how to enforce singular node link (metadata, ERB?)